moov-io/terms-dictionary/README.md

 ## Banking and Payments

-- **1099**<a id="1099"></a>: A 1099 usually refers to the IRS 1099-MISC form.
+- **1099**<a id="1099"></a>: A 1099 usually refers to the IRS 1099-NEC form (formerly 1099-MISC).
 Each year, it’s sent to independent contractors and freelancers (non-employees) who have been paid $600 or more by a client company.
 Separate 1099s are sent for each company.

 - **A2A (Account-to-Account)**<a id="a2a"></a>: Payments that involve the transfer of funds between two accounts owned by a single party.
 These accounts may be at the same or different financial institutions.